 What about shipping?

-Now you’re probably wondering about shipping since Amazon doesn’t really ship to the Philippines and the same is the case when you buy from a US seller in eBay.
+Now you’re probably wondering about shipping since most Amazon sellers don’t ship to the Philippines, and the same is the case when you buy from a US seller on eBay.
 There are plenty of services to use but I have trusted Johnny Air Cargo and more recently Shipping Cart for a long time.

-The way Johnny Air works is that they have offices in the US where you can ship your stuff to.
-Once they receive your items in their office, they can then ship it to you here in the Philippines.
-It can become very pricey especially when the product gets heavier but it’s simply the tradeoff for purchasing something that is unrealistically possible to be shipped here, and doing so safely and in a reasonable time.
+The way they work is they have offices in the US where you can ship your stuff to.
+Once they receive your items in their office, they can then forward them to you here in the Philippines.
+It can become quite pricey especially when the product gets heavier and bulkier but it’s simply the tradeoff for purchasing something that is unrealistically possible to be shipped here, and doing so safely and in a reasonable time.

-I mentioned above that purchasing headphones locally can be expensive considering some additions to the suggested price, however, there are good places here in the Philippines still to consider buying to.
+I mentioned above that purchasing headphones locally can be expensive considering some additions to the suggested price, however, there are a few options here in the Philippines that are worth considering.

-Local Manufacturers – Some of the larger companies like Sennheiser and Audio Technica have stores here where you can buy their products.
-I have not been to any myself and thus I have no experience however if you want to be sure that you’re buying it from the official sellers themselves, they are certainly an option worth considering.
+Local Distributors – Some of the larger companies like Sennheiser and Audio Technica have authorized distributors here where you can buy their products.
+I have not been to any myself so I have no firsthand experience however if you want the assurance of buying from authorized distributors themselves, they are certainly an option worth considering.
 You’ll be able to find them by going to the distributor page of the headphone brand’s website.

-I personally buy the more expensive items overseas because of their scarce availability here (though it has definitely improved in the last 5 years or so), and in the end, it’s cheaper (believe it or not).
-However, for smaller and popular items, I just turn to the local sites/stores as I find myself prioritizing convenience in this case.
-And of course, you don’t experience the agony of waiting for your product to be shipped. :p
+Personally, I still prefer getting the more expensive items overseas because of their scarce availability here (though it has definitely improved in the last 5 years or so), and in the end, it’s cheaper (believe it or not).
+However, for smaller and less obscure items, I just turn to the local sites/stores as I find myself prioritizing convenience in this case.
+And of course, you don’t experience the agony of waiting for your product to be shipped. 😛

 How about you?
 Where and how do you buy headphones and other audiophile gears?
-If you want to suggest any place that I have not mentioned above, feel free to post it in the comments section.
+If you want to suggest any place or websites that I have not mentioned above, let me know in the comments section. 👇